 Does it affect my rights if I don't mention the stammer?

-- Employers who have signed up to the 'two ticks' Positive about disabled people scheme guarantee disabled people an interview if they meet the minimum job criteria.
+- Employers who have signed up to level 2 of the Disability Confident scheme guarantee disabled people an interview if they meet the minimum job criteria.

 Can a potential employer ask about my stammer?